tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 The parsedResult will only succeed if the input string exactly matches the desired tree.

-To evaluate the parsed expression we can use foldMap and our Sum moniod:
+To evaluate the parsed expression we can use foldMap and our Sum Monoid:

 ```haskell
 evalTree :: Tree Value -> Int